elite159844/tommieblogwebsite/src/content/blog/how-to-make-money-in-your-free-time.md

 Doing game offers are the best way to earn money, other offers like profit offers are also good.
 Both of these pay the most money.
 For Example an offer will say "make a $5 purchase" usually these type of offers will pay more then what you will pay.

-The image shown below is a "raid shadow legends" offer, this offer is available for pc.
+The 𝙄𝙢𝙖𝙜𝙚 shown below is a "raid shadow legends" offer, this offer is available for pc.

 ![Raid Shadow Legends](@assets/images/raid1.PNG)

-The Image shown below shows the tasks for this offer, it has many steps below it, as you can see on the steps listed it, also shows how much you can get from completing the step.
+The 𝙄𝙢𝙖𝙜𝙚 shown below shows the tasks for this offer, it has many steps below it, as you can see on the steps listed it, also shows how much you can get from completing the step.

 ![Raid Shadow Legends](@assets/images/raid2.png)

 ## Important Things To Know:

-Spending money on game offers can help speed up progress and make it easier to complete but the main thing to these game offers is knowledge and strategies.
+Spending money on game offers can help speed up progress and make it easier to complete but the main thing to these game offers is 𝗸𝗻𝗼𝘄𝗹𝗲𝗱𝗴𝗲 𝗮𝗻𝗱 𝘀𝘁𝗿𝗮𝘁𝗲𝗴𝗶𝗲𝘀.

 If its your first time doing one, its recommended to reach out to people who might've done this offer before. you can also find guides on reddit, discord, etc.